-This project investigates the history of early Christianity in the Kalykadnos valley and adjacent areas.
+This project investigated the history of early Christianity in the Kalykadnos valley and adjacent areas.
 To fulfill this task a cross-disciplinary approach has been chosen.
-A variety of sources – ranging from literary to epigraphic and archaeological material – is taken into account.
+A variety of sources – ranging from literary to epigraphic and archaeological material – was taken into account.

 However, a closer look shows that the “Cilician pirates” as well as the “Isaurian bandits” for the most part are created by the bias of the sources, the late antique province of Isauria was by no means extraterritorial terrain of the Roman Empire.
 Furthermore, it becomes clear that this region can look back on a long history of Christianisation.

 With the sanctuary of Thekla, one of the most important early Christian pilgrimage sites outside Palestine can be found in this region.
 Another important Saint from this region was Konon of Bidana.
 He was venerated across all this area, due to his fame his home village was even promoted to a city.
-His martyrdom will be edited and translated as part of this project.
+His martyrdom was edited and translated as part of this project.
 It is the first modern translation of this text.

-This Ph.D. thesis is being written within the programme Ancient Languages and Texts (ALT) at the Berlin Graduate School of Ancient Studies (BerGSAS) and was successfully completed in 2017.
+This Ph.D. thesis was written within the programme “Ancient Languages and Texts” (ALT) at the Berlin Graduate School of Ancient Studies (BerGSAS) and was successfully completed in 2017.